My homeschooling motto: Never stick with a curriculum unless you LOVE it! 😉

-Our four-year old, Mr. C. was pretty excited too!
-(You can tell by the cute little expression on his cute little face, right?)
+Our four-year old, Colton, was pretty excited too!
+(You can tell by the expression on his cute little face, right?)

-We just started Mr. C in preschool this January, so he’s enjoying the status of being a “school boy” this year.
-Having his very own Write Through the Bible, Junior workbook sort of makes that status really official, you know?
+Colton had just started preschool, so having his very own Write Through the Bible, Junior workbook sort of made that status really official, you know?

-Here are a few quick things about the brand new Write Through the Bible, Junior curriculum:
+Here are a few quick things about the Write Through the Bible, Junior curriculum:

 - It is designed for kids, ages 4 to 6 years old, definitely on target for young ones who are ready to begin developing their fine motor skills.
 The original Write Through the Bible workbooks are great for older kids.

 - The 423-page workbook covers an entire school year (four days per week for 31 weeks).
-So far, I am finding the daily lessons to be very young-child and busy-mama-friendly.
+I’ve found the daily lessons to be very young-child and busy-mama-friendly.

-- Copywork lessons are built around learning letter strokes and memorizing Scripture (Philippians 2:1-18).
+- Copywork lessons are built around learning letter strokes and memorizing Scripture.
 The review copy I received features the ESV version, but the KJV workbook is available too.

 - The workbooks are available in three fonts: Ball and Stick (the most simple form), D’Nealian Manuscript (prep for cursive), and Cursive.

-We really love this workbook, and Colton gets a huge kick out of having his very own “big book” to write in.
+We really loved this workbook, and Colton felt pretty special having his very own “big book” to write in.